 Your water heater is quite possibly one of the most underrated major appliances in your home.
-You likely don’t stop to recognize how much of your daily routine depends on your water heater performing properly.
-Taking a hot shower, a warm bath, running your dishwasher and cleaning clothing and bedding are just a few examples of the home comforts that depend on hot water.
+You likely don’t stop to recognize how much of your daily routine depends on your water heater functioning properly.
+Taking a hot shower, a warm bath, running your dishwasher and disinfecting clothing and bedding are just a few examples of the home comforts that depend on hot water.

-Proper maintenance is important in extending the life of your water heater by decreasing the development of leaks and damage to your tank and dodging the dreaded call for emergency repair citing no hot water in the home.
+Proper maintenance is essential in prolonging the life of your water heater by reducing the development of leaks and damage to your tank and dodging the feared call for emergency repair citing no hot water in the home.

 Here are a few common signs that there may be a concern with your water heater:

-If the water from your water heater looks discolored, there is a distinct chance that your water heater is rusting on the inside, which could lead to a leak and contaminated water.
+If the water from your water heater appears discolored, there is a distinct chance that your water heater is rusting on the inside, which could lead to a leak and contaminated water.

 Noises Coming From the Water Heater

 Knocking or booming sounds coming from your water heater can be a indication that residue has built up on the foundation of the system.
-This means that your water heating system will be less efficient and will require more gas or electricity to heat your water, causing hefty heating bills.
-In addition, the increased effort necessary to heat your water could create more damage to your system, leading to cracks and leaks.
+This means that your water heating system will be less efficient and will require more gas or electricity to heat your water, resulting in hefty heating bills.
+In addition, the increased effort necessary to heat your water could cause more damage to your system, leading to cracks and leaks.